Europe > Austria > Innsbruck

-- For a sheer driving experience, motorists may want to hire a car in Innsbruck and head towards the legendary Stelvio Pass.
-From here you can enjoy the many other less celebrated Alpine roads which are nearby.
+- For a sheer driving experience, motorists may want to hire a car in Innsbruck and head towards the legendary Stelvio Pass, and enjoy the many other less celebrated Alpine roads which are nearby.

 - Innsbruck is the closest major airport to Stelvio, but if driving is your aim, we’d also suggest looking at getting there through the Dolomites from Venice, or via Lake Como from Milan.

-- Austria also has a number of famous privately operated mountain roads.
-The most famous of these is the Grossglockner High Alpine road.
-This is slightly closer to Salzburg.
-It’s still within an easy day’s driving loop from Innsbruck.
+- Austria also has a number of famous privately operated mountain roads, the most famous of which is the Grossglockner High Alpine road.
+This is slightly closer to Salzburg, although still within an easy day’s driving loop from Innsbruck.
 Allow around 3 hours to get to the start of the route.

-- The highest paved Alpine road in Europe is the Ötztal Glacier Road.
-This runs south from Soelden and across into Italy, heading towards Bolzano.
+- The highest paved Alpine road in Europe is the Ötztal Glacier Road, which runs south from Soelden and across into Italy, heading towards Bolzano.